gabrielkryss/ConsoleFPS/README.md

 # ConsoleFPS

-Visual Studio Console Project that creates a FPS maze using ASCII characters
+Visual Studio Console Project that creates a maze explorer in first person perspective, rendered using ASCII characters.